 Rome hosts major Van Gogh exhibition

-Palazzo Bonaparte, which reopened recently as an important exhibition space in the centre of Rome, stages a major show of Van Gogh paintings.
+Rome's Palazzo Bonaparte stages a major show of Van Gogh paintings.

 The exhibition comprises 50 works including a celebrated self portrait of the artist from 1887, three years before his death.